KushagraMehta/Blog/REST server with Go/REST server with Go in 5 minutes/README.md

 }
 ```

 > Note - To keep this simple, we are updating a global variable.
 However, we aren’t doing any checks to ensure that our code is free of race conditions.
-In order to make this code thread-safe, I recommend checking out my other tutorial on [Go Mutexes](https://gobyexample.com/mutexes)
+In order to make this code thread-safe, I recommend checking out [Go Mutexes](https://gobyexample.com/mutexes)

 if you're reading this, that means now you can build any CRUD application.